yuriy-semenikhin/yvs_jobs_search_assistant/README.md

 But you don't need to agree with me to use the JSA, so - enjoy :-)

-Will you answer if we ask more stupid questions?
+Will you answer if we ask more questions?

 Surprise me! :-D